replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.28.2.
 * Adds [Contour add-on](https://kurl.sh/docs/add-ons/contour) version 1.25.2.

+### Bug Fixes {#bug-fixes-v2023-07-31-0}

+* Resolves an issue for the OpenEBS to Rook storage migration feature that caused a delay in storage availability when using the feature on new installations.
+See [Known Issues](#known-issues-v2023-07-06-0) in _v2023.07.06-0_.

 ## v2023.07.21-0

 Released on July 21, 2023

 :::important
-kURL v2023.07.21-0 has a known issue for the OpenEBS to Rook storage migration feature that causes a delay in storage availability when using the feature on new installations.
-Do not use this feature until the known issue is resolved.
+kURL v2023.07.21-0 has a known issue for the OpenEBS to Rook storage migration feature.
+This issue is resolved in [v2023.07.31-0](#bug-fixes-v2023-07-31-0).
 :::

 ### New Features {#new-features-v2023-07-21-0}